testingisdocumenting/blog/blog-content/articles/testing-makes-you-faster-day-one.md

 We have to test each door and to do that we need to go through our entire castle.
 This makes a good test and a very important one.

-During our next development iteration we decided to add a new smart lock to our chest, so we can open it with our retina.
+For our next iteration we decided to add a new smart lock to our chest, so we can open it with our retina.

 :include-svg: assets/castle.svg {idsToReveal: ["one", "two", "three", "smartLock"], actualSize: true}

 We gotta test this feature.
-So we open a jar, to pick a key, to open a door and another one, to pull the lever, to run the stairs through the opened door.
+So we open a jar, to pick a key, to open first one door and then to open the other door, to pull the lever, to run the stairs through the opened door.
 After catching our breath we try to open a chest.

 A day later, we decide to add an auto lock after three failed attempt.